-Crowding methods involve first applying mutation and crossover to produce new candidate solutions.
-These candidates then compete for inclusion in the population, but only against other candidates that are similar, based on a predefined criteria such as genetic or phenotypic distances.
-This selective competition helps maintain diversity within the population by preventing any single solution type from becoming overly dominant.
-A similar mechanism for selective competition is used in the popular algorithm of MAP-Elites [18].
-In MAP-Elites, the solution space is divided into a multidimensional grid, with each cell representing a species defined by one or more predefined behaviour descriptors.
+Crowding methods works by selectively replacing individuals with new offspring based on their similarity.
+A similar mechanism for selective competition is used in the popular algorithm of MAP-Elites [18] where the solution space is divided into a multidimensional grid, with each cell representing a species defined by one or more predefined behaviour descriptors.
 New candidates are placed into cells based on their descriptors and replace existing solutions only if they perform better.
-The real challenge of this method lies in defining descriptors that promote the desired type of diversity.

 Fitness sharing requires each individual to share its rewards with others.
 In explicit fitness sharing, the researcher defines a distance function that is used to cluster similar individuals into a species, each individual then shares its fitness with other members of its species, making it more difficult for any single species to grow excessively large.
-A notable example is the NEAT [24] algorithm, known for evolving neural networks topologies, which clusters solutions into species by measuring genotypic differences (distances in network topologies).
+A notable example is the NEAT [24] algorithm which clusters solutions into species by measuring genotypic differences (distances in network topologies).
 Implicit fitness sharing [23, 6], is seen as the more natural method because, as in Nature, it protects niches rather than species.
 A niche is a group of individuals that compete for the same resources, while a species is defined as group that can interbreed and typically have small genetic and phenotypic differences.
-Usually, members of the same species compete for the same resources (e.g., food, partners, shelter), but vastly different species can also compete for the same vital resources like nesting sites or food sources (e.g., birds and bats, lions and hyenas).
 Implicit sharing does not rely on custom distance metrics.
 Instead, it simulates natural competition for limited resources, promoting diversity as individuals who can derive their fitness from less contested resources are favoured.
 We provide more details on Section 3.